Dept of Field explained on wildlife photography on African photo safari…

 As African Memory operate within a private reserve we are allowed to go off-road to get up-close and personal with the animals something that’s otherwise not allowed in Kruger National Park, giving all our guests the opportunity for some magnificent photographs.

-There’s always the possibility to do a special night drive or go for a bush walk with qualified trails guides in order to get close to the ground and experiment with macro photography.
-The bush is alive with a huge variety of smaller creatures and if conditions allow, we are happy to arrange this as part of your trip.
+There’s always the possibility to do a special night drive or go for a bush walk with qualified trails guides in order to get close to the ground.
+The bush is alive with a huge variety of smaller creatures and if conditions allow, I’ll be happy to arrange this as part of your trip.

 We will be using a open safari vehicle and depending on the type of booking you make there will be only one or two photographers per row.
 The usual vehicles have three.
 This gives us a lot more freedom to take our photos.